Improving Generalization Capability of Deep Learning-Based Nuclei Instance Segmentation by Non-deterministic Train Time and Deterministic Test Time Stain Normalization: Results and Discussion

 There are some limitations in this study that can be addressed in future works.
 First, while we propose a generalizable framework for the nuclei instance segmentation task, we only used one of the state-of-the-art DL-based models (DDU-Net) in our study.
 Although DDU-Net has shown excellent nuclei instance segmentation performance~\cite{9745980, 10.3389/fmed.2022.978146, 9446924}, DDU-Net can be replaced by other state-of-the-art segmentation models in future research.
 However, we would like to emphasize that most other state-of-the-art DL-based models for nuclei instance segmentation (such as triple U-Net, HoverNet, or attention augmented distance regression model~\cite{ZHAO2020101786, graham2019hover, DOGAR2023104199}) have similar encoder-decoder-based architectures to the utilized DDU-Net model.
 Second, in this study, we focused on the nuclei instance segmentation task, but the proposed framework can be evaluated for nuclei detection or nuclei instance segmentation and classification or nuclei detection tasks in the future as well.
+Finally, using stain normalization, as shown in former studies~\cite{jahanifar2023domain, li2023laplacian}, introduces computational overhead, especially in the inference phase.
+While we observe improved nuclei instance performance in all test datasets, the gains in some datasets were not as notable as in other datasets.
+Thus, the application of the proposed TTSN method to increase the generalization at the expense of extra computation overhead should be considered, especially when limited computational resources are available.